 Limit the carbon intensity of total South Australian electricity generation to 0.5 tonnes of CO2/MWh by 2020

 The carbon intensity of electricity generation is measured as the total amount of carbon dioxide equivalents emitted per unit of electricity sent out from a generator.

-In 2014, the carbon intensity of South Australian electricity generation was 0.42 tonnes of carbon dioxide equivalents emitted per megawatt hour, a 15% reduction since 2010 (baseline year).
-The 2014 result is near the target of 0.5 tonnes of carbon dioxide equivalents emitted per megawatt hour.
+In 2015, the carbon intensity of South Australian electricity generation was 0.43 tonnes of carbon dioxide equivalents emitted per megawatt hour (excluding interstate trade).
+The 2015 result is marginally higher than the previous year, but is still below the target of 0.5 tonnes of carbon dioxide equivalents emitted per megawatt hour.